larsbaunwall/DomainLang/README.md

 ## Get in touch

 I would love to hear from you!
 Please submit an issue here, and I will try to get back to you as soon as possible.

+Feedback is very welcomed - especially if you have experience from language design or domain-driven design.